01

 No scolding.

-as Mr. Swaminathan comes closer and closer carrying a fragrance which drove away the darkness left in the corners of the room which couldn’t be driven away even by the sunlight.
+And soon a sight of relief spread across her entire face and very soon her lips curved into a joyful smile, as Mr. Swaminathan came closer and closer carrying a fragrance which drove away the darkness left in the corners of the room which couldn’t be driven away even by the sunlight.

 He slowly handed the jasmine rope to his wife and bent down on his knees.